 Three years ago I ordered fresh veggie spring rolls (also called summer rolls) at Granville Island Farmer’s Market in British Columbia and my life was forever changed.
 OK, that’s a bit of an exaggeration, but really – they rocked my world.
 How can something as simple as fresh spring rolls taste so good?
 It’s just some raw veggies and mung bean vermicelli noodles wrapped in rice paper.
-If you’ve followed my log for a while you probably know that I have a thing for raw food.
-While these salad rolls aren’t entirely raw, they truly are my kind of food – fresh, filling, and packed with flavor.
+Of course, there’s also the delicious dipping sauce, which really is the showstopper of this recipe.
+It’s good!
+I mean, really good.

-Tips for Perfect Fresh Spring Rolls
+Tips for Making Fresh Spring Rolls

-Create mis-en-place – you’ll need to work quickly so have all the ingredients for spring rolls ready.
+You’ll need to work quickly so have all the ingredients for spring rolls ready.
 This includes washed and julienned vegetables, chopped lettuce and herbs, and cooked vermicelli.
 If you prefer less filling spring rolls, you can use more vegetables instead of the noodles.
 The noodles are essentially just a filler to add body to the spring rolls.
 So as long as you use something else in their place, you’ll be fine.

-Wrap like a burrito – lay noodles or lettuce on the rice paper first to avoid any sharp veggies to tear the soft rice paper.
+If you’re using circle rice paper, start laying ingredients at top 1/3 to have enough room for rolling.
+The more rotations of rice paper you have, the thicker and stronger the roll becomes.
+I would recommend laying the noodles or lettuce on the rice paper first to avoid any sharp veggies to tear the soft rice paper.
 Then add all the other ingredients.
 Just be careful not to over-stuff the roll or it might burst.
 When you’re ready to roll, bring the top edge up and over the filling, then fold in the two side flaps, and then roll the entire thing up.
 Keep tucking all the ingredients together as you roll.
 You want to end up with a tight and straight spring roll.

-Use plastic cling wrap – wrap each finished roll in plastic cling wrap to prevent the roll from drying out.
+To store the rolls, wrap each finished roll in plastic cling wrap to prevent the roll from drying out.
 Make sure you wrap each roll individually so they don’t stick together.
 If they stick, the rice paper will tear when you try to separate them.
 You can also wrap the rolls in a moistened paper towel , but just keep in mind that as soon as your paper towel dries out, it will stick to the rolls.